 of the protein.

-(in the photo black is the protein, colored are the Oxygen atoms of the clusters, with red being the largest cluster).
+Figure: black is the protein, colored are the oxygen atoms of clusters, red being the largest cluster.

 Robust calibration of parallel robots (by applying elimination techniques),

 and design of robotic platforms for medical applications such as physiotherapy.